 TRAI only regulates TSPs who provide telecom facilities like PSTN/PLMN/ISDN and is only consulting whether or not to implement any regulatory framework on OTT services.
 There is no law currently in force in India that regulates the use of such services.
-To the extent the OSP uses Indian telecom resources, the OSP needs to make sure that it obtains the same from an authorised telecom service provider.
-The OSP needs to ensure that any internet connection it uses is availed only from an authorised service provider.
+To the extent the OSP uses Indian telecom resources, the OSP needs to make sure that it obtains the same from an authorized telecom service provider.
+The OSP needs to ensure that any internet connection it uses is availed only from an authorized service provider.

 So yes, businesses (OSPs) in India can use Freshcaller and other VoIP phone systems if they comply with the foregoing.

-Freshcaller is a plug-n-play VoIP phone system for businesses, and helps augment customer engagement and collaboration within internal teams.
+Freshcaller is a plug-n-play VoIP phone system for businesses and helps augment customer engagement and collaboration within internal teams.
 Users can purchase local and international toll-free numbers, get real-time visibility into call queues and ongoing conversations, route calls to specific agent groups, set up custom business hours for each department, and more.

 If you want to find out more about what we do, check out www.freshcaller.com.